How to get a $10,000 personal loan

 - Credit card: If you don’t need access to the money all at once, applying for a credit card can be a good option.
 Just be on the lookout for potentially steep APRs that tend to come with this route.
 Along with that, you will likely need decent credit to get approved for a credit limit that can withstand a $10,000 purchase.

 - Home equity loan or HELOC: Putting your home on the line comes with some notable risks but can result in funding at longer terms than personal loans allow.
-This option is only best suited for those with strong credit and significant equity in their home.
+This option only suits those with strong credit and significant equity in their home — and even then, other options are less risky.

 - Peer-to-peer (P2P) loan: You may be able to find a $10,000 peer-to-peer loan if a traditional personal loan doesn’t fit your needs.
 Instead of being extended by a financial institution, a P2P loan is funded by individual investors.
 Qualification requirements may be more lenient, but rates and fees are often higher.